dima-david70/iron-steel/README.md

 # iron-steel
-Automatic system - traffic of cast iron bucket with RFID tags
+Automatic system - traffic of iron bucket with RFID tags The automated system of accounting of the movement bucket with molten iron equipped with RFID tags.